anushaporeddy030697/student_internship_management/README.md

 --> I have worked functionality on signup page and tested wheather data is storing in backend or not.

+9/30/22

+--> searching in broswer to know more about the functionalities of company login page.

 ** Parimalla Pokuri **
 ----------------------